Denmark finds members of Iranian opposition group guilty of spying for Saudi Arabia | Law-Order

 - Denmark

-A Danish district court on Friday found three members of an Iranian Arab opposition group guilty of spying in Denmark on behalf of Saudi Arabia, local news wire Ritzau reported.
+A Danish district court on Friday found three members of an Iranian Arab opposition group guilty of financing and supporting terrorist activity in Iran in collaboration with Saudi Arabian intelligence services as well as espionage, local news wire Ritzau reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)